africanvisionmalawi/avm-site/src/pages/health/index.md

     our search for funds to build a Safe Motherhood Unit in 2021.
 - videourl: https://vimeo.com/56690243
   videotext: A short film looking at the many different types of physical and mental
-    disabilities people face in the rural area in Malawi where African Vision Malawi operates.
-Similarly, it looks at what the charity is actively doing to improve their situation, through medical referrals and education.
+    disabilities people face in the rural area.
+Similarly, it looks at what we are doing to improve their situation, through medical referrals and education.
 - videourl: https://vimeo.com/55759417
-  videotext: A short film showing one of our Feeding Centres in action.
-We are very
+  videotext: One of our Feeding Centres in action.
+We are very grateful to the Allan
-    grateful to the Allan and Nesta Ferguson Charitable Trust for funding this.
-We provide a nutritious porridge 5 mornings a week to the under 5's in our area, which feeds over 1000 children in total.
+    and Nesta Ferguson Charitable Trust for funding this.
+We provide a nutritious porridge 5 mornings a week to the under 5's feeding over 1000 children per day.
 links:
 - linkText: 'We have introduced bicycle ambulances as we found one of the major difficulties for people getting to clinics, was lack of transport. '